 Fossil Group is committed to ethical and responsible conduct in all of our operations and respect for the rights of all individuals.
 We expect that our business partners will share this commitment.
 We strive to ensure that human rights are upheld for all workers involved in our supply chain, and that individuals experience safe, fair and non-discriminatory working conditions.

-In 2008, we created a designated division, Supplier Compliance, to monitor our supply chain to ensure that we are sourcing our products in a socially responsible manner and to ensure that our products are safe and comply with applicable regulations.
+We maintain a designated division, Supplier Compliance, to monitor our supply chain to ensure that we are sourcing our products in a socially responsible manner and to ensure that our products are safe and comply with applicable regulations.
 Fossil Group’s Supplier Compliance division reports to the Vice President – Chief Audit and Compliance Officer, and is responsible for monitoring Social Compliance and Product Compliance for Fossil Group’s supply chain.

 In 2021, Fossil joined the UN Global Compact and launched the Fossil Group Human Rights Policy.
 This further supports Fossil’s commitment to human rights within our entire supply chain.